klein/klein.php/README.md

     [*]                  //Catch all (lazy)
     [*:trailing]         //Catch all as 'trailing' (lazy)
-    [**:trailing]        //Catch all (possessive - will match the rest of the URI) .[:format]?          //Matches an optional parameter 'format'.
-A / or . character before the block is also optional
+    [**:trailing]        //Catch all (possessive - will match the rest of the URI) .[:format]?          //Matches an optional parameter 'format' - a / or . before the block is also optional

 Some more complicated examples